 Medical professionals in our country provide a great service by caring for millions of Americans who are rendered disabled by chronic illnesses and traumatic injuries.
-But, doctors and dentists can also quickly find themselves unable to work due to disabling medical conditions.
+But doctors and dentists can also quickly find themselves unable to work due to disabling medical conditions.
+But doctors, psychologists, dentists, optometrists and chiropractors can also quickly find themselves unable to work due to disabling medical conditions.
 What happens then?

 A Physician’s “Own Occupation” IDI Policy